aabbtree77/twinpeekz/README.md

 ## Why Volumetric Lighting?

 It is one of the post 2013 graphics effects that vastly advances immersion and realism, also an interesting approximation to [the rendering equation](https://en.wikipedia.org/wiki/Rendering_equation) which connects programming with geometric optics.
-It is a GPU-hungry technique, but not as bad as ray tracing.
+It is a GPU-hungry technique, but not as hungry as ray tracing.

 ## Why Go?